eBook (EPUB) Publication FAQ

-If you are a do-it-yourself publisher, there is no cost to use our free tools to convert and/or publish your EPUB and PDF format eBooks.
-We will even provide you with a copy of our free eBook Creator Guide to assist you through the process.
+If you are a do-it-yourself publisher, there is no cost to use our free tools to convert and/or publish your EPUB and PDF format ebook.
+We will even provide you with a copy of our free ebook Creator Guide to assist you through the process.

 How do I create an eBook in EPUB format?